 One major requirement to have your Schengen visa approve is to submit and purchase a Schengen visa travel insurance.
 Without this, your application won’t be accepted.
 While it’s pretty easy to get one, there are a lot of things you should consider before jumping blindly on any travel insurance.
 Because the embassies and the Schengen states are very specific with the requirements when it comes to your travel insurance.

-In this article, I will go through the in-depth discussion of everything you need to know before purchasing your travel insurance for a Schengen tourist visa regardless if you are from the Philippines or any part of the world.
+In this article, I will go through the in-depth discussion of everything you need to know before purchasing your travel insurance for a Schengen visa regardless where you are from.

 SCHENGEN TRAVEL INSURANCE REQUIREMENTS